ansys/pylumerical/doc/source/user_guide/passing_data.rst

 Python to Lumerical conversions
 --------------------------------

-When a variable is sent from the Python workspace to Lumerical products, such as when setting parameters, or when using Lumerical scripting functions for further post processing, the following rules are followed.
+When you send a variable from the Python workspace to Lumerical products, such as when setting parameters, or when using Lumerical scripting functions for further post processing, PyLumerical uses the following rules.

 String
 ^^^^^^